-Visitors who become ill or injured can be seen at UHS on a fee-for-service basis.
+• Ill or injured visitors can be seen at UHS on a fee-for-service basis.

-UHS is located at 150 Infirmary Way, in the Central Residential Area near Franklin Dining Commons.
+UHS is at 150 Infirmary Way, in the Central residential area near Franklin Dining Commons.
 Click for detailed maps of the UMass Amherst campus.

 Free UMass Transit buses make several stops within walking distance of UHS.

 The UHS Shuttle offers free rides from residence halls to the main UHS building.
-Rides can be scheduled until a half hour before UHS’ closing time by calling UMass Transit, (413) 577-7425.
+Rides can be scheduled until a half hour before UHS’ closing time.
+Call UMass Transit, 413-577-7425.

-To avoid the need to obtain a referral, consider switching your PCP designation to a UHS provider.
+To avoid having to get referrals, consider switching your PCP designation to a UHS provider.
 Call the customer service number on the back of your insurance card and ask about transferring to UHS; you can switch back during the summer, if you prefer.
 Some plans also make special arrangements to transfer care when students are away from their service area.

 Review your insurance plan; if there are limitations, you may want to consider enrolling in the school-sponsored Student Health Benefit Plan.